MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 ### msupdate_monitor_progress_finished

-This event logs a list of Queued updates that completed install.
+This event logs a list of queued updates that completed install.
 We use this event for ensuring the update process works as expected and to help troubleshoot errors.

 The following fields are collected: